Generic Name and Formulations:

 Indications for AGRYLIN:

-Treatment of thrombocythemia, secondary to myeloproliferative disorders, to reduce elevated platelet count and the risk of thrombosis and to improve symptoms.
+Treatment of thrombocythemia, secondary to myeloproliferative neoplasms, to reduce elevated platelet count and the risk of thrombosis and to improve symptoms.

 Initially 0.5mg four times daily or 1mg twice daily for ≥1 week.
 May increase dose by 0.5mg/day weekly to maintain normal platelet count; max 10mg/day or 2.5mg/dose.
 Moderate hepatic impairment: initially 0.5mg/daily.